 - A qualifying minor patient or their caregiver must submit this form to authorize the MCA to release their medical information to a specific person or provider.

 - A qualifying adult patient or caregiver must submit this form to authorize the MCA to inactivate their registration

 -Certifying Provider Compensation Application

-- A certifying provider, who wants to receive compensation from a licensee, must submit this form to request Commission approval for the compensation.
-A certifying provider may not receive compensation unless approved by the Commission.
+- A certifying provider, who wants to receive compensation from a licensee, must submit this form to request MCA approval for the compensation.
+A certifying provider may not receive compensation unless approved by the MCA.
 COMAR 10.62.03.02

 - A certifying provider must disclose the specific type of compensation, specific amount or value of compensation, and the services for which the compensation will be paid.
 COMAR 10.62.03.02(B)(1)